 Singapore has been on my must-visit list for a long time.
-We’ve all seen the photos of the famous Gardens by the Bay and the Marina Bay Sands infinity pool, and booking a short visit was an easy decision.
+After seeing photos of the famous Gardens by the Bay and the Marina Bay Sands infinity pool, booking a short visit was an easy decision.
 The Supertree Grove was an absolute masterpiece.
-The Marina Bay Sands, though bougie and swarming with irritating nouveaux-riche, is by far the coolest hotel I’ve ever stayed at.
+The Sands, though bougie and swarming with irritating nouveaux-riche, is by far the coolest hotel I’ve ever stayed at.

 But Singapore as a whole confused the hell out of me.
 It somehow managed to simultaneously fascinate and bore me; I thought it was visually stunning, but otherwise pretty bland.
 I expected a place with so much creativity and innovation to have an equally cool vibe, and instead the city felt kind of sterile and artificial.

 I loved exploring Singapore and ticking off my bucket list items, I loved everything I saw, but I was also ready to leave and never return lol.
 In summary: worth a visit, but maybe just one visit.
 Maybe I’ll return one day to give it another chance.

 Visiting the Marina Bay Sands (and Staying There, Rip My Wallet)